Talmar Romeo Juliet: Plot

 The series is based in a fictional village of Talma in North Bengal.
 Two influential families, the Majumders and the Liyaqats have age old conflict over land ownership.
-Rana is the younger son of the Majumder family and Jahanara is the only daughter of the Liyaqat.
+Rana is the younger son of the Majumder family and Jahanara is the only daughter of the Liyaqats.
 They fall in love with each other, despite knowing that their families are involved in a feud since their grandfathers, Badal and Liyaqat's time.
 Rana and Jahanara start secretly dating each other with Rana's fiends' and sister-in-law's help, so that their movements are not suspected in the small town of Talma.

-In the meantime, the generational conflict gets more tensed up after a heated argument between Rana's elder brother Somanth Jahanara's uncle and Mostaq at the local police station.
-But on the day of Dol, everyone got to know about their relationship when Rana and Jahanara were romancing with colours.
+In the meantime, the generational conflict gets more tensed up after a heated argument between Rana's elder brother Somanth and Jahanara's uncle Mostaq at the local police station.
+On the other hand, on the day of Dol, everyone found out about their relationship when Rana and Jahanara were romancing with colours.
 Hurriedly, the Liyaqats decided to fix her marriage with someone else.
 Hearing the news, Rana became mentally devastated.
 Sympathising with his condition, Somnath and Mousumi decided to help them elope.
-Rana and Jahanara also believed that their marriage could be the only thing that could end this generational conflict.
+Also, both Rana and Jahanara believed that their marriage could be the only thing that could end this generational conflict.
 So, they secretly get married with the help of Rana's trusted friends, Deep and Papai.

-But, this strategy of them fails, and in a violent conflict between the two families, the Majumders face a death.
+But, this strategy of theirs fails, and in a violent conflict between the two families, the Majumders face a death.
 The tragic death, and the accompanying grief forced Rana to leave the village.
 To reunite once again with Rana and elope with him, Jahanara chalked out a plan.
 With the help of her close aide, she spread the news of her death.
 She thought that while everyone will assume she is death, she will be able to reunite with Rana and live somewhere far away from Talma, where no one will be able to know the truth.
 But the message carrying the details of her escape plan failed to reach Rana in time and he thought that Jahanara was truly dead.
 Grief-stricken, Rana returned to his village and took his own life since he believed that his existence is of no use without Jahanara.
 In the final scene, Jahanara is seen sitting beside Rana's dead body.
-She killed herself and lay dead beside Rana's dead body.
+There, she killed herself and lay dead beside Rana's dead body.
 Their deaths brings an extremely tragic but complete end to the age long feud and battle between the families.